Skip to main content

 Young & Associates offers a variety of IT consulting services to help your financial institution comply with regulations, protect against vulnerabilities, and provide seamless IT service to your customers For more information on this article, or to learn more about how Young & Associates can assist you with your IT needs, visit our website at www.younginc.com or contact us at mgerbick@younginc.com.

 As a result of higher mortgage interest rates and inflation continuing to weigh on affordability, Fannie Mae revised downward their forecast for 2022 single-family mortgage market originations.
-Fannie Mae now expects 2022 single-family mortgage market originations of $2.3 trillion, a 49% decrease from 2021, with approximately 70% of activity for the full year of 2022 expected to come from purchase originations.
+Fannie Mae now expects 2022 single-family mortgage market originations of $2.3 trillion.
+This is a 49 percent decrease from 2021.
+Approximately 70 percent of activity for the full year of 2022 is expected to come from purchase originations.

-Fannie Mae currently projects a further decline in single-family mortgage market originations in 2023, to $1.7 trillion, with 77% of that activity coming from purchase originations.
-Fannie Mae expects that multifamily mortgage market originations for 2022 will be between $400 billion and $430 billion, down from the $475 billion estimated at the start of this year, due primarily to rising interest rates and a slowing in multifamily property sales.
+Fannie Mae currently projects a further decline in single-family mortgage market originations in 2023, to $1.7 trillion.
+77 percent of that activity comes from purchase originations.
+The organization expects that multifamily mortgage market originations for 2022 will be between $400 billion and $430 billion.
+This is down from the $475 billion estimated at the start of this year.
+This is due primarily to rising interest rates and a slowing in multifamily property sales.

 As a result of the higher mortgage interest rates, more lenders are holding on to their loans and keeping them as in-house portfolio loans.
-Young & Associates is currently working with several clients to conduct not only residential secondary market loans, but in-house portfolio loans as well.
+Y&A currently works with several clients to conduct not only residential secondary market loans, but in-house portfolio loans as well.
 By reviewing in-house portfolio loans, Young & Associates will provide the same QC services as we do on the residential secondary market loans while providing financial institutions with the peace of mind that underwriting standards are maintained in accordance with policy directives.

-Organizations with a commitment to quality control recognize that loan quality begins before an application is taken and continues throughout the entire mortgage origination process.
+Organizations with a commitment to quality control recognize that loan quality begins before an application is taken.
+It then continues throughout the entire mortgage origination process.
 Young & Associates has provided education, outsourcing, and a wide variety of consulting services to community financial institutions for over 44 years.
 We are committed to your bank’s future success and look forward to assisting you to ensure or enhance that success.
 Please click here to learn more, or contact me directly at 1.330.442.3459 or dstimpert@younginc.com.

 By: William J. Showalter, CRCM, CRP, Senior Consultant

-Now that interest rates are moving up, many bankers are blowing the dust off their adjustable-rate mortgage (ARM) loan offerings.
+Now that interest rates are moving up, many bankers are blowing the dust off their adjustable-rate mortgages (ARMs) loan offerings.
 Interest rates for fixed-rate loans have been so low for quite some time, which made them much more appealing to mortgage loan customers.
 But now with rates increasing, the lower initial rates of ARM loans are beginning to look more appealing to at least some borrowers.

 The problem is that many of us are so out of practice at making ARMs that we need a refresher to remind us of what we need to do.
 This article will serve as a primer to help us re-learn how to meet disclosure requirements for ARM loans.